RENEW

 Approach

-We are engaging with major business and finance networks to understand how corporate decision-makers drive nature-positive change.
-Through collaboration with leading UK business and finance networks, this work is identifying and analysing the roles of influential actors as well as the barriers they face.
+We engaged with major business and finance networks to understand how corporate decision-makers drive nature-positive change.
+Through collaboration with leading UK business and finance networks, this work identified and analysed the roles of influential actors within business settings, as well as the barriers they face.

-To do this we are exploring some of the key internal barriers identified in the literature, such as limited knowledge and expertise on biodiversity within firms, the difficulty of translating biodiversity into business-relevant metrics, and a lack of board-level engagement on the issue.
-At the same time, we are focusing on the enabling factors that support action, including leadership commitment, collaboration with scientific experts, emerging policy frameworks, and growing stakeholder expectations for nature-positive business models.
+We explored some of the key internal barriers identified in the literature, such as limited knowledge and expertise on biodiversity within firms, the difficulty of translating biodiversity into business-relevant metrics, and a lack of board-level engagement on the issue.
+At the same time, we focused on the enabling factors that support action, including leadership commitment, collaboration with scientific experts, emerging policy frameworks, and growing stakeholder expectations for nature-positive business models.

-We are combining this extensive review of academic and practitioner literature with in-depth interviews with key corporate decision-makers and solutions providers such as consultants and technology firms.
-Together, these methods will provide actionable insights for enabling corporate biodiversity action.
+We combined this extensive review of academic and practitioner literature with in-depth interviews with key corporate decision-makers and solutions providers such as consultants and technology firms.
+Together, these methods provided actionable insights for enabling corporate biodiversity action.

 Next Steps